pelmered/post-types-creator/README.md

 ###Normal manual install
 First, install the plugin as usnual by uploading the plugin to you plugins folder, typically ` wp-content/plugins/  `.

+###Use the example plugin as a boilderplate for your custom post type plugin
-Secondly, copy the example plugin file from ` example/example-plugin.php ` in this plugin to your plugins folder, typically ` wp-content/plugins/  ` and change the name and edit the data acording to your needs.
+Secondly, copy the example plugin from ` example-plugin/my-custom-post-types/ ` in this plugin to your plugins folder, typically ` wp-content/plugins/ ` or install the example plugin from the zip file in  ` example-plugin/my-custom-post-types.zip `.
+Change the name, description etc of the plugin and edit the data acording to your needs.

 ###Usage